nskaggs/snap-juju/README.md

 # Juju Snap

 ## Building
-After running snapcraft, the build will fail as it uses godeps.
-Run godeps, then attempt to snap again.

-env GOPATH=parts/juju/go godeps -u parts/juju/go/src/github.com/juju/juju/dependencies.tsv

-## Known Issues
- * Small patch to juju source to change path from /var/juju to /var/snap for mutex socket
- * Godeps needs a plugin to snappify with mucking during build (see https://github.com/snapcore/snapcraft/pull/691)
+This requires the godeps plugin -- make sure your snapcraft version is > 2.13.1.

 ## Current State
 Needs devmode.

+## Want to run under strict mode?
+### Known Issues
+ * Small patch to juju source to change path from /var/juju to /var/snap for mutex socket

 All features work, but require the following changes to apparmor post-installation for strict mode.
 Add them to /var/lib/snapd/apparmor/profiles/snap.juju.juju and then rebuild the profile.